PurpleBooth/purplebooth-co-uk-v2/content/post/0004-s-is-for-single-responsibility-principle.md

  Another key indicator is, if when attempting to describe what the object does, you use the word **and**.
 In this case: "The object represents the basket **and** sends emails when the order is complete".
 If you can describe your method without using the word **and** (or also, or any other joining word), you're probably following the Single Responsibility Principle.

-Not following this rule (also known as high coupling), is going to cause you problems because now you're going to need to bring an *EmailSender* where ever you initialise your *Basket*, and what's worse, the *EmailSender* has wound its way into the order complete logic, and it's now impossible to use this class anywhere where we would want to complete an order without sending an email.
+Not following this rule (also known as high coupling), is going to cause you problems because now you're going to need to bring an *EmailSender* where ever you initialize your *Basket*, and what's worse, the *EmailSender* has wound its way into the order complete logic, and it's now impossible to use this class anywhere where we would want to complete an order without sending an email.

 The correct way to implement this is to split each responsibility into a class.
 In this example this means we end up with a *Basket* and and *BasketCompleteEmailListener*.
+We will run the *BasketCompleteEmailListener* with the [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern).
 This way we can still send the email when the order is complete, but we can also complete an order without sending an email.

 <pre>
 <code class="php">